 - 10.4 Where the Officer is following one of the below procurement processes, the number of bidders invited to tender or to conduct a dialogue can be limited (out of those meeting the selection criteria).
-This must be indicated in the contract notice and the tender documentation (shortlisting criteria, the minimum number of candidates the Officer intends to invite and, where applicable the maximum number). - a) In the restricted procedure, the minimum number of candidates shall be 5. - b) In the competitive procedure with negotiation, the competitive dialogue procedure and the innovation partnership procedure, the minimum number of candidates shall be 3. - Where the number of candidates meeting the selection criteria and the minimum level of ability is below this minimum number, the Officer may continue the procedure by inviting the candidates with the required capabilities but must record the reason for doing so. - 10.5 The Officer must: - a) adhere to the minimum timescales stipulated in the Regulations; - b) ensure the specification clearly describes the intended outcomes or outputs, and that it is complete and fair; - c) assess the quality of tenders as per the Regulations; - d) ensure the evaluation criteria (and any sub criteria) is disclosed in the Tender documentation and advertisements; - e) ensure the Contract terms and conditions allow for modification, should the total value increase or decrease due to amended volumes/values; - f) treat selection and award criteria separately. - 10.6 The Officer must complete a Procurement Planning and Delivery Template (PPT), available via Welland Procurement Procurement Initiation Document (PID), provided by the Welland Procurement Unit prior to the commencement of the procurement process (at pre-procurement stage).
+This must be indicated in the contract notice and the tender documentation (shortlisting criteria, the minimum number of candidates the Officer intends to invite and, where applicable the maximum number). - a) In the restricted procedure, the minimum number of candidates shall be 5. - b) In the competitive procedure with negotiation, the competitive dialogue procedure and the innovation partnership procedure, the minimum number of candidates shall be 3.

+Where the number of candidates meeting the selection criteria and the minimum levels of ability is below this minimum number, the Officer may continue the procedure by inviting the candidates with the required capabilities, but must record the reason for doing so.

+10.5 The Officer must:

+- a) adhere to the minimum timescales stipulated in the Regulations; - b) ensure the specification clearly describes the intended outcomes or outputs, and that it is complete and fair; - c) assess the quality of tenders as per the Regulations; - d) ensure the evaluation criteria (and any sub criteria) is disclosed in the Tender documentation and advertisements: - e) ensure the Contract terms and conditions allow for modification, should the total value increase or decrease due to amended volumes/values; - f) treat selection and award criteria separately. - 10.6 The Officer must complete a Procurement Initiation Document (PID), provided by the Welland Procurement Unit prior to the commencement of the procurement process (at pre-procurement stage). - 10.7 The procurement must be advertised on Contracts Finder and in the OJEU, Welland Procurement is responsible for managing this advertising. - 10.8 The procurement will be managed using an electronic tendering system; the Officer must therefore contact Welland Procurement to access that system.